LIFETIME DEAL — LIMITED TIME

 Step 4: Include Misdirection to Keep Readers Guessing

-In “The Girl on the Train,” Paula Hawkins points readers toward one suspect, making you think you’ve identified the culprit.
-Meanwhile, the real revelation is quietly being set up in the background.
+For example, in “The Girl on the Train,” Paula Hawkins points readers toward one suspect, making you think they’re the culprit while quietly setting up the real revelation in the background.

-To misdirect effectively, use red herrings.
-These are details or scenes that seem meaningful, but don’t actually lead to the truth.
+To effectively misdirect your readers, use red herrings—small details or scenes that seem important but end up leading nowhere.

 Step 5: Plan Your Plot Twist by Working Backwards

-For plotting, define your twist clearly.
-Example: “A supposedly-dead character is actually alive.”
-Then ask, “How did we realistically get here?”
+For plotting, define your twist clearly—say, a supposedly-dead character is actually alive—and then ask yourself, “how did we realistically get to this point?”

 Step 6: Choose the Best Moment to Reveal Your Twist

-I think about “Fight Club” when we find out the narrator and Tyler Durden are one and the same.
-It’s timed to land hard right when readers are most engaged with the story’s momentum.
+Think of that moment in “Fight Club” when we find out the narrator and Tyler Durden are one and the same—it’s timed to deliver a gut punch precisely when readers are most invested.

 Step 7: Test and Refine Your Plot Twist for Maximum Impact